 Route table association: Per AWS-Docs (and that’s because I couldn’t have done a better job at explaining), “Your VPC has an implicit router, and you use route tables to control where network traffic is directed.
 Each subnet in your VPC must be associated with a route table, which controls the routing for the subnet (subnet route table).
 You can explicitly associate a subnet with a particular route table.
 Otherwise, the subnet is implicitly associated with the main route table.
 A subnet can only be associated with one route table at a time, but you can associate multiple subnets with the same subnet route table.”

-Internet gateway: This is a VPC component that allows communication between the VPC and the internet.
+Internet gateway: This Amazon VPC component allows communication between the VPC and the internet.

 The route in the route table: This is an entry (row) in a route table with a destination IP address/CIDR and what target to use.
 In my terraform configuration, I added the below aws_route resource type to enable access to the internet (0.0.0.0/0) using the internet gateway that I created earlier.

 Security Group: This is a virtual firewall for the Amazon EC2 to control inbound (ingress) and outbound (egress) traffic.
 I enabled RDP access (port# 3389) into the Amazon EC2 instance from my IP address in the below code.
 I also have the “egress” block, which is currently open to all, which implies that all kinds of outbound IPv4 traffic from the instance can flow.